ctmshout

 <message>

-Describes a message to be sent to the destination.
-1–255 characters.
-If the text is more than one word, it must be enclosed in quotation marks.
+Defines the message that is sent to the destination, in 1–255 characters.
+If the message contains more than one word, you must enclosed it in " (quotation marks).

 <orderID>